mmul-it/training/Containers-From-Scratch/Containers-Run-Modes.md

 4. Run in one-time mode the "nginx" container and observe its behavior.
 5. What are the differences?
 6. Run in detached mode the "hello-world" container.
-7. Run in detached mode the "nginx" container.
+7. Run in detached mode the "nginx" container, naming it `nginx-detached`.
 8. What are the differences?
+9. Stop the `nginx-detached` container.

 ## Solution